When you are in charge of welcome and hospitality ministry at a church that has multiple services, new volunteers will

 This gives me a first-hand experience of how a church of this size could identify church visitors making their first visit.

-Because of the church size and the amount of people going here and there, looking for coffee, looking for the guest information booth, taking kids to the children’s ministry, locating bathrooms, it can be hard to detect a first time visitor in the crowd.
+Because of the church size and the number of people going here and there, looking for coffee, looking for the guest information booth, taking kids to the children’s ministry, locating bathrooms, it can be hard to detect a first-time visitor in the crowd.